 While you should minimise your personal belongings when you’re living in a space that is bound to be as confined as a studio apartment is, you will need to keep a few bits and bobs.
 So, it’s important to invest in clever storage solutions for the items that you will have in your home.
 Bookshelves or small cupboards mounted on walls tend to be less space consuming than free standing storage units.
 If you don’t opt for a wall bed, you should at least maximise a free standing bed’s utility by investing in under bed storage options.

 These are just a few different ideas to get the ball rolling.
-There are plenty of things that you can do to make even the smallest studio apartment and appealing and functional space.
-You just have to put a little more thought into your design process, and avoid the temptation to collect up unnecessary items that will quickly start to look like junk and clutter.
+There are plenty of things that you can do to make even studio or a small room more appealing and functional.
+You just have to put a little more thought into your design process.
+And avoid the temptation to collect up unnecessary items that will quickly start to look like junk and clutter.

 Thank you for reading!